markrebec/gisture/README.md

 The above will run [this gist](https://gist.github.com/markrebec/c3b478ef0592eacad361) and print "You are using Gisture version 0.0.2"

+**Note:** I'm still fleshing out what the final version of the API will look like.
+I'll be making every effort to keep things backwards compatible while working towards a 1.0 release, but you should expect some things to change.

 ## Getting Started

 Add the gem to your project's Gemfile: